Jacob Albright: Legacy

 The movement did not take the name of Evangelical Association until after Jacob Albright's death.
 The family also changed their name to Albright.
 (Jacob Albright used the name Albrecht.)
 The church spread to various parts of the United States.
 In 1894 the Esher-Dubbs dispute occurred and 1/3 of the church left to form the United Evangelical Church.
 In 1923, most of the disputing congregations returned and the church was renamed the Evangelical Church.
 The remaining churches became the Evangelical Congregational Church.
-The Evangelical Church united in 1946 with the United Brethren in Christ (New Constitution) to form the Evangelical United Brethren Church and that body in turn united with the Methodist Church in 1968 to form the United Methodist Church.
+The Evangelical Church united in 1946 with the United Brethren in Christ (New Constitution) to form the Evangelical United Brethren Church (though those who dissented from the merger continued the Church of the United Brethren in Christ, which is active to the present day).
+The Evangelical United Brethren Church in turn united with the Methodist Church in 1968 to form the United Methodist Church (on the Evangelical United Brethren Church side, those who dissented from the merger organized the Evangelical Church, which is active to the present day).

 The Evangelical churches have always believed in education for both men and women, forming educational institutions through the country.
 Two institutions have been named after Jacob Albright.
 Albright Seminary was established by the Pittsburgh Conference in Berlin, Pennsylvania in 1853 and lasted about 5 years.
 Albright College in Reading, Pennsylvania, formed by the merger of several Evangelical institutions, is a United Methodist affiliated school.
 One of the highest scholarships the college awards is the Jacob Albright Scholarship, which gives students a substantial stipend per year.

 The main source for his life is a short biography written in 1811 by George Miller, an elder of the Evangelical Association.
 A biography of his evangelistic work, including experiences where he was rejected by his listeners, is entitled Jacob Albright: The Evangelical Pioneer written by Robert Sherer Wilson, A.B., Th.
 B., published by the Church Center Press of the Evangelical Congregational Church of Myerstown in 1940 at Myerstown, PA.
 Members of the Committee on Publishing Interests were the Rev. E. S. Woodring, the Rev. H. E. Messersmith and the Rev. G. A. Maurey.

 The first doctrinal book Practical Christianity, written in 1811 by George Miller, was published in 1814 by twenty of Albright's followers known as "The Patrons of the First Edition" who financially supported the publication.
 The Albright people of Ohio included these seven: Adam Hennig and Frederick Schauer (first preachers of the Evangelical Church to Ohio), John Dreisbach, John Erb, Henry Niebel, John Klinefelter, and Jacob Klinefelter.
 "These patrons fathers constituted the vanguard of the gospel heralds who followed the westward streams of migration, bearing the missionary zeal and spirit of Jacob Albright".